 Nearby Food/Drinks: Restaurant Tissemlal (onsite restaurant that serves Moroccan dishes).

 Located two kilometres from Chefchoauen’s medina, the Spanish Mosque is perched on a hilltop.
 The evocative ruins overlook the city, and it’s a terrific vantage point from which to admire the surroundings.
 The white-washed mosque was built in the 1920s by the Spanish.
 It failed to attract local worshippers, however, and eventually fell into disrepair.
 Restoration works were later carried out.
 As a non-working mosque, all visitors can take a peek inside.

-The Zaouia of Moulay Abdeslam Ben Mchich Alami is a shrine located in the Rif Mountains.
-It is about an hour’s drive from the city of Chefchaouen.
-The white-washed stone shrine was built in the 1200s to house the remains of its namesake, a prominent Sufi saint.
-A green door is set into the white walls.
-In common with many religious sites in Morocco, non-Muslim visitors are not allowed to visit the shrine.
+The Zaouia of Moulay Abdeslam Ben Mchich Alami is a shrine located in the Rif Mountains, about an hour’s drive from the city of Chefchaouen.
+The white-washed stone shrine was built in the 13th century to house the remains of its namesake, a prominent Sufi saint.
+A green door is set into the white walls, and like many religious sites in Morocco, non-Muslim visitors are not allowed to visit the shrine.

-Nearby Food/Drinks: There are several small local eateries in the village, serving traditional Moroccan fare.
+Nearby Food/Drinks: There are several small eateries in the village, serving traditional Moroccan food.